Health & Well-being Support

 We regularly review our support areas and have broadened the scope of this pillar to include mental health support to families.

-Providing Mental Health Support to Children and their Caregivers is one of our new key focus
+Providing Mental Health Support to Children and their Parents and Guardians is one of our new key focus

-The COVID-19 pandemic has brought about increased in stress that children and their caregivers experienced, particularly those from low-income families who face multiple challenges and additional challenges beyond pandemic-related stress.
+The COVID-19 pandemic has brought about increased in stress that children and their parents and guardians experienced, particularly those from low-income families who face multiple challenges and additional challenges beyond pandemic-related stress.

 With the awareness that there’s a gap in how mental health issues are identified at home and in school, NTUC First Campus’s Child Support Model will evolve its current forth pillar, Health and Nutrition Support, to form the new Health and Well-being support pillar.

-We are kickstarting a series of initiatives that will focus on imparting coping skills to its staff, parents and children so they can better manage their mental well-being.
+We are kickstarting a series of initiatives that will focus on imparting coping skills to its staff, parents and guardians so they can better manage their mental well-being.

-With the larger goal of strengthening the resilience of staff and caregivers for children from low-income and vulnerable families, NFC’s Child Support Services has launched a series of workshops conducted by Dr Ong Mian Li as part of a broader initiative to focus on caregivers’ mental well-being.
+With the larger goal of strengthening the resilience of staff, parents and guardians for children from low-income and vulnerable families, NFC’s Child Support Services has launched a series of workshops conducted by Dr Ong Mian Li as part of a broader initiative to focus on parents’ and guardian’s mental well-being.

 Dr Ong Mian Li